 As the true king of content management systems, WordPress deserved a desktop version that is reliable and automated.
-Thanks to Electron, it entered the list of desktop apps using Electron – as an open-source framework that helps users manage WordPress content.
+Thanks to Electron JS, it entered the list of desktop apps using Electron – as an open-source framework that helps users manage WordPress content.

 We all know about WordPress and launching it via our browsers.
 However, WordPress Desktop is something entirely new – a desktop app using the Electron framework that provides a seamless cross-platform experience, allowing users to focus on their content and design without any browser tabs acting as distractions.

 #3 Ghost desktop